Skip to Content

 From here, take Highway 6 east and cross Upper Arrow Lake via the free ferry.
 The small town of Nakusp is the epicentre for half a dozen wild and developed hot springs.
 Visit one, visit them all!

 Don’t miss a chance to drive the Meadows in the Sky Parkway alpine to see stunning wildflowers or walk the wonderful Giants Cedar Boardwalk Trail.
-It’s also worth the short drive south of town to see Sutherland Falls.

 Reflections of surrounding mountains on calm, turquoise coloured alpine lake on a sunny day in Mount Revelstoke National Park